KeeganSheedy/RoboticHooverSimulator/README.md

 ## Input

-Program input will be received in a file with the format described here.
+Program input will be received in a .txt file with the format described here.

 Example: